aannurwahidi7/os202-4/README.md

 ## Welcome to GitHub Pages Althof

-Repo for Operation System Course
+Repo for Operating Systems Course